tjcim/replicant/README.md

 The instructions are written for a Linux workstation (Ubuntu is used, for this example.
 If you are using something else, you may have to adjust the Ansible tasks to your needs).

+## Who is this for?

+This is built for someone that is familiar with docker and wants to stake Ethereum using Docker containers.
+The targeted user is someone who already has a way to manage their running containers and is just looking for a way to always have the latest build ready and waiting.
+While there is nothing complicated about what this project does, it does not dictate how you will manage running containers and leaves that up to the user.

+Personally I use this project along with Ansible to manage my running containers.

 ## Prerequisites

 * `docker`